Cramming (education): As a study technique

 H.E.
 Gorst stated in his book, The Curse of Education, "as long as education is synonymous with cramming on an organized plan, it will continue to produce mediocrity."

-Generally considered an undesirable study technique, cramming is becoming more and more common among students both at the secondary and post-secondary level.
+Generally considered an undesirable study technique, cramming became more and more common among students both at the secondary and university levels.
 Pressure to perform well in the classroom and engage in extracurricular activities in addition to other responsibilities often results in the cramming method of studying.
 Cramming is a widely used study skill performed in preparation for an examination or other performance-based assessment.

 Most common among high school and college-aged students, cramming is often used as a means of memorizing large amounts of information in a short amount of time.
 Students are often forced to cram after improper time utilization or in efforts to understand information shortly before being tested.
 Improper time management is usually the cause for last-minute cramming sessions, and many study techniques have been developed to help students succeed instead of cramming.